nroduit/nroduit.github.io/content/getting-started/translating.en.md

 <a target="_blank" href="https://github.com/nroduit/weasis-i18n">weasis-i18n</a> is the internationalization project (i18n) of Weasis.
 As a separate project, it can have its own release cycle.
 The <a target="_blank" href="https://www.osgi.org">OSGi</a> fragments of plug-ins contain only the translation files which are merged during runtime to the matching module of the application.

+To obtain daily built packages, see this [page](https://github.com/nroduit/weasis-i18n).

 {{% notice note %}}
 That means the weasis-i18n.war file can be deployed at any time, it does not need to follow the Weasis life cycle.
 The plug-in translation will be updated by Weasis only if the timestamp number has changed.
 This timestamp is set during the build phase described below.
 {{% /notice %}}

 {{% notice info %}}
-**Additional projects to obtain a full translation of Weasis:**<br>
+Additional projects to obtain a full translation of Weasis:<br>
-The <a target="_blank" href="https://www.transifex.com/organization/weasis/dashboard/java-swing-dialogs">java-swing-dialogs</a> translations must be updated manually in the weasis-launcher module and <a target="_blank" href="https://www.transifex.com/weasis/docking-frames">docking-frames</a> translations must be packaged with the library.
+The <a target="_blank" href="https://www.transifex.com/organization/weasis/dashboard/java-swing-dialogs">java-swing-dialogs</a> translations must be updated manually in the weasis-launcher module and <a target="_blank" href="https://www.transifex.com/weasis/docking-frames">docking-frames</a> translations must be packaged witin the library.
 {{% /notice %}}

 ### Prerequisites